Who is a Shipper, Consignee, Carrier and Notify Party?

 Despite a notify party being named in the documents and playing the role of being updated when the shipment arrives, carriers or shippers don’t always fulfill this responsibility.
 Sometimes, the notify party is not given any updates on the goods or the vessel carrying them.

 Generally, the shipper or carrier is responsible for providing the arrival details to the notify party.
 But some bill of lading documents have clauses that absolve the shipper or carrier from responsibility or liability in case of failure to give notice.
-Consignees or buyers should be vigilant and request for the details to ensure the smooth collection of the goods from the destination port.
+Consignees or buyers should be vigilant and request the details to ensure the smooth collection of the goods from the destination port.

 These three parties involved in the shipping process do overlap in roles and responsibilities, as well as identities, in many ways.
 However, there are still key differences between them that are helpful to know and understand.
 Their roles can differ depending on the terms of the sales contract, the contract of carriage, as well as the Incoterms used in the shipment.